Noelle Pikus-Pace: Personal life

 Pikus-Pace is the youngest of the eight children in her family.
 She married her husband, Janson Pace, in 2002.
 The couple welcomed their first child, daughter Lacee Lynne Pace, on January 19, 2008.
 They also have a son named Traycen.
-In an interview on NBC on February 14, 2014 after winning the silver medal in the Olympics in Sochi, she revealed that she had a miscarriage at 18 weeks while carrying her third child.
+In an interview on NBC on February 14, 2014, after winning the silver medal in the Olympics in Sochi, she revealed that she had a miscarriage at 18 weeks while carrying her third child.
 Pikus-Pace said the pain of this loss and her difficulties coping with it caused her husband to encourage her to get back into the sport and compete in skeleton again.
 In July 2015 she gave birth to twins Payton and Makai.
+She is a native of Eagle Mountain, Utah.

 She is a member of the Church of Jesus Christ of Latter-day Saints.
-Throughout the Olympics in Sochi, she wore a medallion she earned from the young woman program of the church.
+Throughout the Olympics in Sochi, she wore a medallion she earned in the church's young woman program.